JdeRobot/RoboticsAcademy/_pages/exercises/ComputerVision/human_detection.md

 python exercise.py 127.0.0.xx
 ```

-- Open the browser template from `exercice.html`
+- Open the web template from `exercice.html`

 - The page should says **[open]Connection established!**.Means it is working as expected.